apache/cassandra/src/java/org/apache/cassandra/db/tries/MemtableTrie.md

 The `MemtableTrie` is one of the main components of the trie infrastructure, a mutable in-memory trie built for fast modification and reads executing concurrently with writes from a single mutator thread.

-The main features of its implementation is:
+The main features of its implementation are:
+- full support of the `Trie` interface
+- using nodes of several different types for efficiency
+- support for content on any node, including intermediate (prefix)
 - support for writes from a single mutator thread concurrent with multiple readers
-- full support of the Trie interface
-- uses nodes of several different types for efficiency
-- supports content on any node, including intermediate (prefix)
-- upper limit for the trie size
+- maximum trie size of 2GB

 ## Memory layout